Vigorous exercise can slow Parkinson’s

 It’s important to randomly assign people, because it’s possible people who voluntarily exercise more or harder also have different symptoms or less severe disease.

-The vigorous exercise group were pushed on a treadmill, with the researchers increase speed and incline until the volunteers were at 80 to 85 percent of aerobic capacity, meaning they were breathing hard and probably sweating, also.
+The vigorous exercise group were pushed on a treadmill, with the researchers increasing speed and incline until the volunteers were at 80 to 85 percent of their aerobic capacity, meaning they were breathing hard and probably sweating.
+Rogers was assigned to this group.

 "This is not mild stretching.
 This is high intensity,” Corcos said.